Contact us 07969 391370

 Understanding African, Caribbean, Asian, Middle Eastern & Mixed-Heritage Skin

-Ethnic skin is melanin‑rich, resilient, and ages slowly — but requires specialist, melanin‑safe treatment planning.
+Ethnic skin is melanin-rich, resilient, and ages slowly — but requires specialist, melanin-safe treatment planning that considers all skin types, ensuring the needs of dry skin, oily skin, normal skin, and sensitive skin are met.

 The Clinic 31 Promise